ni/webvi-examples/UserEventGeneration/Readme.md

 **Note:** To view the build output on your machine, click **Locate Directory in Windows Explorer** on the **Document** tab once your application finishes building.
 You can automatically launch and view the Web application locally by going to **System Designer** >> **Web Server** >> right-click **WebApp.gcomp** >> **Run**

 # Hosting
-You can manually the move the build output found at `\UserEventRegistration\Builds` to any web server.
+You can manually the move the build output found at `\UserEventGeneration\Builds` to any web server.
 This project also includes a Distribution (WebApp.lvdist) that can be used to build a package (.nipkg).
 Packages utilize NI Package Manager to automated the process of installing, upgrading, or removing the web app.
 A package is also a requirement for hosting a Web application on SystemLink Cloud.

 ## SystemLink Cloud Web App Hosting
 The following steps can be used to host the web app on SystemLink Cloud
-1. Open `UserEventRegistration.lvproject`.
+1. Open `UserEventGeneration.lvproject`.
 2. Open `WebApp.lvdist`.
 3. Click the build icon in the top command bar of this distribution document
 4. Open a Web browser and navigate to https://systemlinkcloud.com/